-3.3 Additional requirements for single hold cargo ships (see Footnote 1 to 1.1.1) after determining compliance with SOLAS II-I/23-3 and II-I/25
+3.3 Additional requirements for single hold cargo ships (see Footnote 1 to 1.1.1) after determining compliance with SOLAS II-I/25

-3.3.1 For ships complying with the requirements of SOLAS II-I/23-3 and II-I/25 for hold water level detectors, the annual survey is to include an examination and a test, at random, of the water ingress detection system and of their alarms.
+3.3.1 For ships complying with the requirements of SOLAS II-I/25 for hold water level detectors, the annual survey is to include an examination and a test, at random, of the water ingress detection system and of their alarms.

-- 4.1.1 The Intermediate Survey is to be held at or between either the 2nd or 3rd Annual Survey. - 4.1.2 Those items which are additional to the requirements of the Annual Surveys may be surveyed either at or between the 2nd and 3rd Annual Survey. - 4.1.3 A survey planning meeting is to be held prior to the commencement of the survey. - 4.1.4 Concurrent crediting to both Intermediate Survey (IS) and Special Survey (SS) for surveys and thickness measurements of spaces are not acceptable.
+4.1.1 The Intermediate Survey is to be held at or between either the 2nd or 3rd Annual Survey.

+4.1.2 Those items which are additional to the requirements of the Annual Surveys may be surveyed either at or between the 2nd and 3rd Annual Survey.

+4.1.3 A survey planning meeting is to be held prior to the commencement of the survey.

+4.1.4 Concurrent crediting to both Intermediate Survey (IS) and Special Survey (SS) for surveys and thickness measurements of spaces are not acceptable.

-- 4.2.1 General - 4.2.1.1 The survey extent is dependent on the age of the vessel as specified in 4.2.2 to 4.2.4. - 4.2.2 Ships 5 10 Years of Age, the following is to apply: - 4.2.2.1 Ballast tanks - a) For tanks used for water ballast, an Overall Survey of Representative Tanks selected by the Surveyor is to be carried out.
-If such overall survey reveals no visible structural defects, the examination may be limited to a verification that the corrosion prevention system remains efficient. - b) Where POOR coating condition, soft or semi-hard coating, corrosion or other defects are found in water ballast tanks or where a hard protective coating was not applied from the time of construction, the examination is to be extended to other ballast tanks of the same type. - c) In water ballast tanks other than double bottom tanks, where a hard protective coating is found in POOR condition, and it is not renewed, where soft or semi-hard coating has been applied, or where a hard protective coating was not applied from time of construction, the tanks in question are to be examined and thickness measurements carried out as considered necessary at annual intervals.
-When such breakdown of hard protective coating is found in water ballast double bottom tanks, where a soft or semi-hard coating has been applied, or where a hard protective coating has not been applied, the tanks in question may be examined at annual intervals.
+- 4.2.1 General - 4.2.1.1 The survey extent is dependent on the age of the vessel as specified in 4.2.2 to 4.2.4. - 4.2.2 Ships 5 10 Years of Age, the following is to apply :

+- a) For ballast tanks, an Overall Survey of Representative Tanks selected by the Surveyor is to be carried out.
+If such overall survey reveals no visible structural defects, the examination may be limited to a verification that the corrosion prevention system remains efficient. - b) Where POOR coating condition, soft or semi-hard coating, corrosion or other defects are found in ballast tanks or where a hard protective coating was not applied from the time of construction, the examination is to be extended to other ballast tanks of the same type. - c) In ballast tanks other than double bottom tanks, where a hard protective coating is found in POOR condition, and it is not renewed, where soft or semi-hard coating has been applied, or where a hard protective coating was not applied from time of construction, the tanks in question are to be examined and thickness measurements carried out as considered necessary at annual intervals.
+When such breakdown of hard protective coating is found in double bottom ballast tanks, where a soft or semihard coating has been applied, or where a hard protective coating has not been applied, the tanks in question may be examined at annual intervals.
 When considered necessary by the surveyor, or where extensive corrosion exists, thickness measurements are to be carried out. - d) In addition to the requirements above, areas found suspect at previous surveys are to be surveyed in accordance with the provisions indicated in 3.2.4.